The following history was written in 1968 by Mattie B. Cooper, then principal of Woodlawn Elementary School.

 - Woodlawn School PTA Minutes

-Explore the evolution of Woodlawn Elementary School in this series of aerial photographs courtesy of the Fairfax County Park Authority.
+Explore the evolution of Woodlawn Elementary School in this series of aerial photographs courtesy of Fairfax County's GIS & Mapping Services.